ktaylor63/southeast/site/content/wildlife/mammals/louisiana-black-bear.md

 Black bears spend a lot of their time foraging for food, and the type of plant food eaten largely depends upon the seasons.
 In the spring and summer black bears may eat dewberries, blackberries, wild grapes, elderberries, persimmon, pawpaw, pokeweed, devils walking stick, thistle, palmetto, and a variety of fruited vines and soft mast producing shrubs.
 In the fall they eat acorns, pecans, corn, oats, and wheat, and some bears in southern coastal Louisiana have been documented visiting sugar cane fields.
 They also may occasionally eat animal remains.

-## Historic range
+## Historical range

-{{< figure class="photo-center" src="/images/pages/louisiana-black-bear-historic-and-breeding-range.jpg" alt="A map depicting historic range and current breeding range.
+{{< figure class="photo-center" src="/images/pages/louisiana-black-bear-historic-and-breeding-range.jpg" alt="A map depicting historical range and current breeding range.
 Current breeding range is substantially smaller and limited to Louisiana for the most part.
-The historic range covers east Texas, all of Louisiana, southern Mississippi and Arkansas." caption="Credit: Robert Greco, USFWS." >}}
+The historical range covers east Texas, all of Louisiana, southern Mississippi and Arkansas." caption="Credit: Robert Greco, USFWS." >}}

 The Louisiana black bear once roamed throughout southern Mississippi, all of Louisiana, and eastern Texas.
-The historic range included all Texas counties east of and including Cass, Marion, Harrison, Upshur, Rusk, Cherokee, Anderson, Leon, Robertson, Burleson, Washington, Lavaca, Victoria, Refugio, and Arkansas; all of Louisiana, and the southern Mississippi counties south of and including Washington, Humphreys, Holmes, Attala, Neshoba, and Lauderdale.
+The historical range included all Texas counties east of and including Cass, Marion, Harrison, Upshur, Rusk, Cherokee, Anderson, Leon, Robertson, Burleson, Washington, Lavaca, Victoria, Refugio, and Arkansas; all of Louisiana, and the southern Mississippi counties south of and including Washington, Humphreys, Holmes, Attala, Neshoba, and Lauderdale.

 ## Current range